Back to homepage 05 feb 2021

 Then, reload samba config with

 Modify /etc/nsswitch.conf to add WINS to the resolver list:

 hosts: files wins mdns4_minimal [NOTFOUND=return] dns myhostname

-This will also allow you to connect to the machines by hostname, not by IP:
+This will allow you to connect to the machines by their hostname, not only by IP:

 $ ping photon PING photon (192.168.0.2): 56 data bytes 64 bytes from 192.168.0.2: icmp_seq=0 ttl=128 time=3,124 ms

 If all went well, you should see a dialog with a login prompt.
 Type in the correct values, check the credentials persistence option that suits you and press OK.
 After a moment it should list all the shares on the machine.
 You should be able to browse them (keep in mind that it takes some time to open one, especially if it's full of files).
 After you open one, it's a good idea to bookmark it.

 It seems that Windows by default shares as read-only.
 To change that, right click on the share root folder (or any other folder in the share), enter Properties -> Sharing -> Advanced sharing -> Permissions.
 It should have an entry called Everyone.
 We want to add an entry for your user.
 To do that, click Add.
 A dialog box will appear. type in your HOST\username respectively (you can also just type the username in and click Check names).
 Click OK.
 A new entry should appear in the list.
 Select it and check Full control in the bottom part of the window.

 Now you should be able to write to the share from your Linux machine

 That's all.
 On the first machine it took me 3 days to figure this out.
 On this new laptop I was copying files back and forth within 2 hours.
 Progress!
 Although it's still slow as molasses :-)